C1nderC0ated/AudioMixerFix/VOLUME-BOOSTER.md

 uses that same per-stream gain on each capture, then sums and soft-clips.

 Re-verified 2026-09-20, after the multi-app rewrite and a review pass over the source: the code compiles warning-clean at `/warn:4`; the state file survived nine process kills timed across the write window, where a plain non-atomic write corrupted it in two of those nine; and a state-file update that cannot take the cross-process lock is now skipped rather than racing another booster instance.

+Fixed 2026-09-20: **per-app boost was not ducking anything at all.** The COM interop declared `IsSystemSoundsSession()` without `[PreserveSig]`, so .NET marshalled it as `HRESULT IsSystemSoundsSession([out,retval] int*)`.
+The real method takes no such pointer and never writes it, so the value read back was always 0 - "yes, this is the system sounds session" for *every* session on the device. `WantSession` therefore rejected every ordinary app, the target kept its slider at 100% while still being captured, and the captured signal was still multiplied by `boost / 0.04`.
+The result was constant heavy distortion at any slider position, including 100%. **Boost all audio was never affected**, because it returns true before reaching the system-sounds test - which is exactly why one mode sounded fine and the other did not.

+Confirmed by sampling the live mixer volumes at 50 ms for 10 s during a real browser boost: the browser session read 1.000 in all 164 samples, with zero transitions.
+With `[PreserveSig]` added, the same probe reports the browser and Discord as *not* system sounds and the real pid-0 session as system sounds, ducking resumes, and the boost sounds clean again.

+The same flaw applied to every other COM method in the file, so all 65 of them now carry `[PreserveSig]` and their `int` returns are finally real HRESULTs rather than a constant 0.
+That brings one rule with it: **an HRESULT is a failure only when it is negative.** Several calls made here legitimately return a non-zero *success* - `S_FALSE` from `Stop()` on an already-stopped client, `AUDCLNT_S_BUFFER_EMPTY` from `GetBuffer` - so `Native.Check` tests `hr < 0`, not `hr != 0`, which would have started throwing on perfectly good returns.
+Any new code that inspects one of these results has to do the same.
+The capture loop's `if (GetBuffer(...) != 0) break;` is deliberately left as-is and commented: there the only non-zero success means "no data", and breaking out is exactly the right response anyway.

+Verified after that pass by boosting a silent session and tracing its mixer volume: ducked 1.000 -> 0.040 within 88 ms, held, restored to 1.000 the moment the timer expired, with `glitches=0` and precisely 6.01 s of audio captured.
+A session created *during* a boost was ducked 58 ms after it appeared, which exercises the session-notification callback - one of the two interfaces the program implements rather than calls, and the ones most at risk from a marshalling change.

+Added 2026-09-20: a guard against boosting a process tree that contains the booster itself.
+This was found the hard way, by doing it - the feedback is immediate and loud.
+The predicate was checked directly against the real method: targeting the parent shell reports true, while Discord and the browser report false, so ordinary targets are unaffected.
+End to end, the previously-catastrophic case now exits in about a second with "no capture stream started:
+... would feed back on itself" and never opens an audio stream, while an unrelated target still ducks to 0.040 and restores with glitches=0.

 ## Why this approach (alternatives considered)